About Broadcasting Schools in Los Angeles

 Students in the communication and media studies associate program are trained on industry-standard software.
-They take courses in storytelling, media design techniques and reporting methods.
+They take courses in storytelling, visual reporting, news media production and news writing.
 Students can opt to specialize in broadcast communications and media studies; they learn about television production, appearing on camera and the mass media.
 A certificate program is available as well.

 Pasadena City College

 Pasadena City College (PCC) is located less than 15 miles outside of Los Angeles.
+This is a great option for students looking for a television and radio broadcasting school in the Los Angeles area.
 Students can pursue a certificate of achievement or an occupational certificate in the field of television and radio with a broadcast journalism emphasis.

 Certificate of Achievement in Television and Radio - Broadcast Journalism

-Students pursuing a certificate of achievement in broadcast journalism complete a total of 32-33 credits, including an internship.
+Students pursuing a certificate of achievement in broadcast journalism complete a total of 35-36 units, including an internship.
 Required courses include radio and TV news writing, production of TV shows and electronic media management.
-There are several related electives students can take as well, including news writing and make-up, voice and diction and television's place in society.
+There are several related electives students can take as well, including advanced radio production, oral interpretation and survey of mass communication.
 Graduates are prepared to work in a variety of television broadcasting roles as news editors, writers, reporters or researchers.

 Occupational Skills Certificate in Television and Radio - Broadcast Journalism

-PCC offers a 15-credit occupational skills certificate program in television and radio with a specialization in broadcast journalism.
-Courses in telecommunications, news writing and editing are required for completion of the certificate program, in addition to three units of specialized electives.
+PCC offers a 15-16-credit occupational skills certificate program in television and radio with a specialization in broadcast journalism.
+Courses in electronic media, news writing and editing are required for completion of the certificate program, in addition to taking one specialized elective.